 Note: It is very common in descriptive writing to "combine the senses".
 For example, there can be scenarios where a certain object brought about a memorable experience.
 Another example would be when a social interaction with a person created an unforgettable memory!
 Not only is mixing senses acceptable, it can make for some of the most vivid stories in an individual's life.

 Creating the Thesis

-In this type of writing, a thesis statement serves as a guide for the rest of essay.
+In this type of writing, a thesis statement serves as a guide for the rest of the essay.
 It represents a concise but fulfilling description of the term.
 It should appear in the introduction and must be restated in the conclusion.

 A descriptive essay outline is composed of the following: an introduction, a body, and a conclusion.
 Prior to writing, you have to know the topic of your essay!
 Hopefully, you spent enough time considering the victim of description, because all of your illustrations will be based around it!